prolego-team/ood-transformers/docs/ambiguous-transformer.md

 ## Conclusion

 Through this post, you've seen how some small modifications to a loss function can pay off in terms of model reliability and robustness to out-of-distribution data that inevitably arise "in the wild."
-TODO: Need a send-off, but what???
+For additional details beyond this post, or to review our implementation, check out our (paper)[] and (code repository)[].(TODO: add links).